civilservicelgbt/civilservicelgbt.github.io/_events/20200615-being-safe-out-pride-on.md

 title: 'Panel Discussion, Being Safe and Out in the Civil Service - PrideON'
 excerpt: Join us for panel discussion on being safe and out in the Civil Service as part of our PrideON celebrations.
 event-date: 2020-06-15 13:00:00
-location: "Online (via Zoom or Google Hangouts)"
+location: "Online (via Zoom or Google Meet)"
 link: "https://www.eventbrite.co.uk/e/being-safe-and-out-in-the-civil-service-prideon-tickets-107205751288"
 category: pride-2020
 layout: event